timescale/pgspot/REFERENCE.md

 To mitigate, either

-a) explicitly set the search path (TODO: here be dragons):
+a) explicitly set the search path:

 ```
 SET search_path = pg_catalog;